DuvanArwenLazar/dusmusic/README.md

 # dusmusic
-Spotify functional clone with HTML & CSS, JS and TS, PHP and MySQL and More!
+Spotify functional clone with HTML & CSS, JavaScript (+ Jquery & Ajax), PHP and MySQL and More!

 The idea is to make a clone of the application interface (Responsive) and also recreate features of the Backend, such as authentications with Google or other social networks.
 This project is part of my learning as a software developer and I will be able to learn new things as I write code.